 What to pack for Santorini

-Now that you have a better understanding of what to wear in Santorini, I also prepared a packing list for a 3-day trip.
+Now that you have a better understanding of what men should wear in Santorini, I also prepared a packing list for a 3-day trip.

 - Shorts: 03

 - Polo: 01